0x913/Html-practice-projects/README.md

-# Html-practice-projects by 0x913 / Simon H.
+# html-practice-projects by 0x913 / Simon H.

 All of my html practice projects in one repo